How to install WordPress on your hosting

 -

-Locate Softaculous: Inside your hosting control panel, look for an option like "Softaculous" or "Softaculous Apps Installer."
-The location of this option may vary depending on your hosting provider, but it's commonly found under the "Software" or "Website" section.
+Locate Softaculous: Once you reach your hosting control panel, simply look out for something named "Softaculous" or "Softaculous Apps Installer."
+It could be elsewhere based on your hosting service, but you can generally find it under the "Software" category.

 -